What Does “Lei” Mean in Italian?

 Good morning sir, how can I help you?

-Yet, remember that, when addressing a man, all adjectives and past participles maintain their masculine form, even if the pronoun is Lei:
+Keep in mind that we use lei and all its corresponding forms to address both women and men.
+However, adjectives and past participles maintain their masculine form, even if the pronoun is Lei:

 Signor Cucchi, (lei) è stato davvero coraggioso!